charlottetan/ghc-scheduler/README.md

   * Textbox: For grabbing exported schedule and importing schedule.
 * **Audience/Track colour blocks:** These can be toggled to show sessions that match a particular audience or track.
 * **Schedule container**: Has two horizontal scrollbars to help with the scrolling.
 * **Each session**: Hovering over a session brings up the description of the session.
+Clicking on a session will add it to your schedule which you can then view and edit using the schedule controls.